 More than 2,800 active-duty military members currently reside in South Dakota and those members, as well as veterans, qualify for a variety of military discounts on car insurance.
 While South Dakota requires all drivers to carry insurance, some companies will work exclusively with military and vets.
 The Department of Public Safety for South Dakota has a variety of resources available for military families to assist with their insurance needs.

 Insurance companies in South Dakota will also work with the military who may need to suspend their insurance while on active duty or extend coverage out of state.
 The below table breaks down the average costs per month of insurance for military members in South Dakota.

-According to the South Dakota Department of Labor and Regulation, anyone with a license or who operates a vehicle must prove financial responsibility for their vehicle, usually in the form of auto insurance.
+According to the South Dakota Department of Labor and Regulation, anyone who operates a vehicle must prove financial responsibility for that vehicle, usually in the form of auto insurance.
 Mandatory coverages include bodily injury liability, property damage liability and uninsured motorist coverage.

 Proof of Insurance in South Dakota